 As personal medical data becomes increasingly proliferated, cybersecurity will become increasingly important.
 To protect sensitive EMR data, AI security tools can uncover hidden threats and automate insights to respond to threats at greater speeds and scale.
 An integrated security framework may offer greater insight, intelligence, and control across an environment, so IT staff can gain greater visibility into who was accessing what resources and the ability to more quickly correlate and analyze log data, and more effectively govern data access, manage mobile devices, and uncover anomalies that may signal a security threat.

 In healthcare especially, time is critical.
 If more effective drugs can be developed faster, critical conditions such as sepsis can be detected prior to organ dysfunction, or if cancers can be identified earlier to give doctors a greater lead time, mortality rates can be reduced — and ultimately, AI will quite literally be a lifesaver

 In short, the three key advantages which AI offers are:

 - Availability: An always on, 24/7 backup to doctors

 - Scalability: An infinitely vast knowledge base that taps on the best practitioners everywhere

 - Actionability: A self-learning discovery tool that uncovers hidden signs, symptoms and insights in the data to improve and accelerate decision-making

-As the industry restructures and realigns itself to the new paradigm shift, it will be those medical organizations that are integrated, capitated and technology enabled that will be best suited to succeed and set the standards in the new health landscape.
+As the industry restructures and realigns itself to the new paradigm shift, it will be those medical organizations that are integrated, capitated, and technology-enabled that will be best suited to succeed and set the standards in the new health and wellness landscape.